R3yz0n/Task-Management/README.md

 Clone the repository and
 install dependencies using npm install

-After successful installation, open another terminal window to start json-server npm run json-server
+After successful installation, open another terminal window to start json-server using npm run json-server

 Open another terminal to start the React app using npm run dev